Applications to become a BCSP screening colonoscopist are made online through the Bowel Cancer Screener Accreditation (BCSA) website.

 - Candidates should also have polyp detection rates of 20% or more, and meet the current criteria with respect to sedation.
 Evidence will be required of the complication rate of this series, including vasovagal attacks, bleeding problems, unplanned admissions and the use of reversal agents.
 The audit should be verified and signed off by the Endoscopy Unit Sister or Manager and by a consultant colleague/clinical director/medical director.
 Both should have been invited to inspect the raw data.

-- All candidates must have a named BCSP mentor who is a current BCSP screener and has attended either the BCSP mentor/DOPyS training day, or a TCT course along with an in house mentorship training day.
+- All candidates must have a named BCSA mentor who is a current BCSA screener and has attended either the BCSA mentor/DOPyS training day, or a TCT course along with an in house mentorship training day.

 - Candidates must submit four completed DOPyS forms.
-A BCSP mentor or local BCSP assessor may complete the DOPyS by observing four polypectomies.
+A BCSA mentor or local BCSA assessor may complete the DOPyS by observing four polypectomies.
 These do not have to be video recorded.
 All four must be snare polypectomies; at least one >10mm and at least one using EMR technique.
 All 4 DOPyS forms must be scoring as ‘competent for independent practice’ overall.

 Please note that candidates who do not complete their application within 12 months of commencing the process will be required to start the application process from the beginning.